By Pallavi Bhattacharya

-The society that expat children grow up in is far more liberal than the one their parents persuade them to follow.
-More so, there is immense peer pressure to confirm to the way of life, deemed as cool, by American teens.
+The society that ex-pat children grow up in is far more liberal than the one their parents persuade them to follow.
+More so, there is immense peer pressure to conform to the way of life, deemed as cool, by American teens.

 This gives rise to seemingly endless quarrels between teenagers and their parents.
 Teens often pretend to oblige to the rules and regulations laid down by their parents at home, but stealthily flout them as soon as they step outside the house.

-Those who were born in the 60s, 70s and 80s, and were raised in USA, may have fights with their parents and grandparents, who insisted that they dress in Indian attire on stepping into adult hood.
+Those who were born in the 60s, 70s and 80s, and were raised in the USA, may have fights with their parents and grandparents, who insisted that they dress in Indian attire on stepping into adulthood.

-They may have had a trying time to explain to them that while in America, one should ideally dress like the Americans do.
-The elders in the family may have got into a shock on seeing their young daughter wear a body hugging outfit without a dupatta.
+They may have had a trying time to explain to them that while in America, one should ideally dress as the Americans do.
+The elders in the family may have got into a shock on seeing their young daughter wear a body-hugging outfit without a dupatta.

 Fashion is now more radical.
-It is perfectly natural for Americans especially of European and African origin, to wear mini skirts, crop tops, attire with bikini straps, cut out shirts or dresses, lacy wear, shoulder revealing tops, shorts and sports bra (while exercising), cleavage showing dresses, lacy see through attire and bikinis (while swimming or on the beach).
+It is perfectly natural for Americans especially those of European and African origin, to wear mini skirts, crop tops, attire with bikini straps, cut out shirts or dresses, lacy wear, shoulder revealing tops, shorts and sports bra (while exercising), cleavage showing dresses, lacy see-through attire and bikinis (while swimming or on the beach).

 Indian parents often regard these clothes as provocative and are against ‘excessive skin show’.
 What irks kids the most, is when parents link these kinds of outfits with being of a loose character.

-As far as choice of clothes are concerned, there is not much that parents can do, being judgmental about it, may make thing worse.
-Though the mode of attire may seem quite outrageous to puritanical parents, the best way to handle the situation is to live and let live.
+As far as the choice of clothes is concerned, there is not much that parents can do, being judgmental about it, may make things worse.
+Though the mode of attire may seem quite outrageous to puritanical parents, the best way to handle the situation is to “live and let live.”

 The most they can do is casually tell their kids, how certain clothes which are more orthodox in nature, look good on them, without lambasting them for wearing contemporary attire.